xz0127/tp/docs/UserGuide.md

 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

-### Listing all persons : `list`
+### Listing all patients : `list`

-Shows a list of all persons in the address book.
+Shows a list of all patients in the patient book.

 Format: `list`

-### Editing a person : `edit`
+### Editing a patient : `edit`

-Edits an existing person in the address book.
+Edits an existing patient in the patient book.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`
+Format: `edit INDEX [n/NAME] [i/NRIC] [p/PHONE_NUMBER] [a/ADDRESS] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the patient at the specified `INDEX`.
+The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the patient will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the patients' tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 a/College Avenue 8` Edits the phone number and email address of the 1st patient to be `91234567` and `College Avenue 8` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing tags.

 ### Locating persons by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds patients whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`